qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 :guilabel:`Attributes` defines which variables to display in the diagram.
-Use |mActionSignPlus| :sup:`add item` button to select the desired fields into the `Assigned Attributes` panel.
+Use |mActionSignPlus| :sup:`add item` button to select the desired fields into the 'Assigned Attributes' panel.
 Generated attributes with :ref:`vector_expressions` can also be used.

 You can move up and down any row with click and drag, sorting how atributes are displayed.
-You can also change the label in the `Legend` column or the attibute color by double-clicking the item.
+You can also change the label in the 'Legend' column or the attibute color by double-clicking the item.

 This label is the default text displayed in the legend of the print composer